• Skip to primary navigation

 Ingredients for blueberry and white chocolate cookies

-Blueberry and white chocolate chip cookies
+Blueberry and white chocolate cookies on a wire rack.

 How to make blueberry and white chocolate cookies

-Cream together the butter and sugar
+Cream together the butter and sugar.

 Form biscuit shapes by hand, about 3 cm in diameter.
 Place on non-stick baking sheets on baking trays, leaving a space between each cookie to allow room for expansion.